sdclibbery/tradr/README.md

 x Move bots into own folder
-x Move all trading related pages over from pi-monitor
-* Find bots in new folder
- x Not running properly: why?
-Work ok when run individually; dont seem to be launching though x Check log pages
- * Check launch of buy-then-sell bots from product trade page...
+x Move all trading related pages over from pi-monitor x Find bots in new folder x Not running properly: why?
+Work ok when run individually; dont seem to be launching though x Check log pages x Check launch of buy-then-sell bots from product trade page...
-* Sort out graceful closedown: use server.close to not accept new connections, then wait for existing to complete
 * Order tracking
  x Have a sqlite database
  x Write info on every order to it